icnagy/XIIO/README.md

 V3 adds the following new features:
 - Internal clock 60-240 bpm triggering on quater or sixteenth notes
 - Rewritten glide function with selectable glide time from 1/32note to full note
-- Expandable settings page via multi-plate touch
+- Expanded settings page via multi-plate touch

 ###  Internal clock